Here's where you start

 Further your skills

-Swimming Australia and the Australian Swimming Coaches and Teaches Association (ASTCA) are proud to jointly unveil Australian swimming’s new coach education courses and accreditation levels.
+Swimming Australia and SWIM Coaches & Teachers Australia are proud to jointly unveil Australian swimming’s new coach education courses and accreditation levels.
 This initiative will strengthen coach development for our sport, optimise performance and aid the retention of exceptional coaches across the country.

 The new accreditation levels are: